Embodiment & Metaphor

 1. The Atomic Unit: Image Schemas

-Before we can have an "idea" about a building, we have "image schemas."
-These are the pre-conceptual patterns that recur in our physical experience.
-They are the scaffolding upon which all complex architectural meaning is built.
+Before we can have an idea about a building, we rely on image schemas These are the pre-conceptual patterns that recur in our physical experience.
+They serve as the scaffolding upon which all complex architectural meaning is built, spanning from physical walls to algorithmic logic.

 Key schemas relevant to design include: